LoreCase073/incremental_decremental_CL/README.md

-# Incremental and Decremental Continual Learning for Privacy-preserving Video Recognition
+# Incremental and Decremental Continual Learning for Privacy-preserving Video Recognition (TWYN@ECCV2024)
 ![](images/data_incdec_framework.png)

-Repository containing the code to reproduce the experimental results for the **Incremental and Decremental Continual Learning for Privacy-preserving Video Recognition** paper.
+This repository containis the code to reproduce the experimental results for the paper *Incremental and Decremental Continual Learning for Privacy-preserving Video Recognition*, presented at the Trust What You LearN workshop (ECCV 2024).
+The link to the paper will be available soon.

 # Setting up the environment